Middle Ages: Breakup of the Carolingian Empire

+Charlemagne planned to continue the Frankish tradition of dividing his kingdom between all his heirs but was unable to do so as only one son, Louis the Pious (r.
+814–840), was still alive by 813.
+Just before Charlemagne died in 814, he crowned Louis as his successor.
+Numerous divisions of the empire marked Louis's reign of 26 years among his sons and, after 829, civil wars between various alliances of father and sons over the control of various parts of the empire.
+Eventually, Louis recognised his eldest son Lothair I (d.
+855) as emperor and gave him Italy.
+Louis divided the rest of the empire between Lothair and Charles the Bald (d.
+877), his youngest son.
+Lothair took East Francia, comprising both banks of the Rhine and eastwards, leaving Charles West Francia with the empire to the west of the Rhineland and the Alps.
+Louis the German (d.
+876), the middle child, who had been rebellious to the last, was allowed to keep Bavaria under the suzerainty of his elder brother.
+The division was disputed.
+Pepin II of Aquitaine (d. after 864), the emperor's grandson, rebelled in a contest for Aquitaine, while Louis the German tried to annexe all of East Francia.
+Louis the Pious died in 840, with the empire still in chaos.

+A three-year civil war followed his death.
 By the Treaty of Verdun (843), a kingdom between the Rhine and Rhone rivers was created for Lothair to go with his lands in Italy, and his imperial title was recognised.
-Louis the German was in control of Bavaria and the eastern lands in modern-day Germany.
+Louis the German controlled Bavaria and the eastern lands in modern-day Germany.
 Charles the Bald received the western Frankish lands, comprising most of modern-day France.
 Charlemagne's grandsons and great-grandsons divided their kingdoms between their descendants, eventually causing all internal cohesion to be lost.
-There was a brief re-uniting of the empire by Charles the Fat in 884, although the actual units of the empire were not merged and retained their separate administrations.
-Charles was deposed in 887 and died in January 888.
-By that time, the Carolingians were close to extinction, and non-dynastic claimants assumed power in most of the successor states, such as Odo of Paris (r.
-888–898) in West Francia, and the rival kings Berengar of Friuli (r.
-888–924) and Guy of Spoleto (r.
-889–894) in Italy.
-In the eastern lands the dynasty died out with the death of Louis the Child (r.
-899–911), and the selection of the Franconian duke Conrad I (r.
+In 987, the Carolingian dynasty was replaced in the western lands, with the crowning of Hugh Capet (r.
+987–996) as king.
+In the eastern lands, the dynasty had died out earlier, in 911, with the death of Louis the Child, and the selection of the unrelated Conrad I (r.
 911–918) as king.
-In West Francia the dynasty was restored first in 898, then in 936, but the last Carolingian kings were unable to keep the powerful aristocracy under control.
-In 987 the dynasty was replaced, with the crowning of Hugh Capet (r.
-987–996) as king.

-Frankish culture and the Carolingian methods of state administration had a significant impact on the neighboring peoples, and Frankish threat triggered the formation of new states along the empire's eastern frontier—Bohemia in the shelter of the Bohemian Forest, Moravia along the Middle Danube, and Croatia on the Adriatic coast.
-The breakup of the Carolingian Empire was accompanied by invasions, migrations, and raids by external foes.
-The Atlantic and northern shores were harassed by the Vikings, who also raided the British Isles and settled there.
+Invasions, migrations, and raids by external foes accompanied the break-up of the Carolingian Empire.
+The Atlantic and northern shores were harassed by the Vikings, who also raided the British Isles and settled there and in Iceland.
 In 911, the Viking chieftain Rollo (d. c.
-931) received permission from the Frankish king Charles the Simple (r.
+931) received permission from the Frankish King Charles the Simple (r.
 898–922) to settle in what became Normandy.
-The eastern parts of the Frankish kingdoms, especially Germany and Italy, were under continual Magyar assault until the invaders' defeat at the Battle of Lechfeld in 955.
-The breakup of the Abbasid dynasty meant that the Islamic world fragmented into smaller political states, some of which began expanding.
-The Aghlabids conquered Sicily, the Umayyads of Al-Andalus annexed the Balearic Islands, and Arab pirates launched regular raids against Italy and southern France.
+The eastern parts of the Frankish kingdoms, especially Germany and Italy, were under continual Magyar assault until the invader's defeat at the Battle of Lechfeld in 955.
+The break-up of the Abbasid dynasty meant that the Islamic world fragmented into smaller political states, some of which began expanding into Italy and Sicily, as well as over the Pyrenees into the southern parts of the Frankish kingdoms.